Warm and soothing, detox baths help draw toxins out through the skin and ease the burden on the liver. They work great

-I can hear you now, through my computer screen: “Why my kid needs a detox bath?
+I can hear you now, through my computer screen: “Why does my kid needs a detox bath?
 Isn’t detox what they do at the Betty Ford clinic?
 What the heck would a kid need to detox from?”

 Your body gets rid of toxins by filtering all your blood through your liver.
 The liver collects toxins and transforms them into compounds that exit your body…in the bathroom.
 (That’s a polite way to phrase it–right, Mom?)
 Many other organs are involved as well, including your skin, lungs and kidneys.

 These are your body’s natural methods of detox when you are in good health.
 Your body’s systems are effective and efficient until they are overloaded with toxins–then TILT!

 Signs of Toxin Overload